xtensor-stack/xtensor/docs/source/related.rst

 .. image:: xtensor-julia.svg
    :alt: xtensor-julia

-The xtensor-julia_ project provides the implementation of container types compatible with ``xtensor``'s expression system, ``jlarray`` and ``jltensor`` which effectively wrap Julia arrays, allowing operating on Julia arrays inplace.
+The xtensor-julia_ project provides the implementation of container types compatible with ``xtensor``'s expression system, ``jlarray`` and ``jltensor`` which effectively wrap Julia arrays, allowing operating on Julia arrays in-place.

 Example 1: Use an algorithm of the C++ library with a Julia array
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~